 Currently, there is no research to suggest Mycoplasma causes recurrent vaginal infections.

-If you are experiencing recurrent infections, such as bacterial vaginosis, it’s possible that there is a presence of biofilm, a sticky, film-like web created by certain pathogens to maintain their hold in the vaginal microbiome.
+If you experience recurring infections like bacterial vaginosis, a biofilm might be present.
+A biofilm is a sticky, film-like web created by certain pathogens to maintain their presence in the vaginal microbiome.

-You can think of this film as a structure that offers bacteria protection from their environment and any external threat to their survival (like antibiotics or the lactic acid produced by protective Lactobacillus bacteria)!
+You can think of this film as a structure that protects bacteria from their environment and any external threat to their survival (like antibiotics or the lactic acid produced by protective Lactobacillus bacteria).

-Research suggests that some of the disruptive microbes, like Gardnerella, found in your vaginal microbiome and associated with BV can produce biofilm.
+Research suggests that some of the disruptive microbes, like Gardnerella, found in your vaginal microbiome and associated with bacterial vaginosis can produce biofilm.
 To tie things back to our conversation about Mycoplasma, there is no current research to support that Mycoplasma contributes to biofilm formation.

 What should I do if there is Mycoplasma in my Evvy results?

-Let’s start off by saying that everything treatment-related should be a conversation with your doctor!
+Let’s start by saying that everything treatment-related should be a conversation with your doctor.

 While Mycoplasma has been shown to live alongside other pathogens in the vagina, there is little to no research supporting the idea that Mycoplasma alone causes symptoms, let alone at what percent abundance treatment is necessary.